OpenShot/openshot-qt/doc/getting_started.rst

 * Codec:
    A codec determines the type of file format (MP4, AVI, MOV).
 The more compression performed by the codec, the smaller your video’s size.
 However, smaller file sizes tend to be lower in quality.
 * Resolution:
    Resolution refers to the actual number of horizontal and vertical pixels your video contains.
 For example, a 4K video has 4 times the resolution of FHD (1080P) video.
+A higher resolutions means more information to store so you will have larger file sizes.
 * Bit Rate:
    Bit rate is the amount of data dedicated to a second of video.
 A higher bit rate means higher-quality video and larger files.
-Some programs allow you to set a minimum and maximum bit rate.
+OpenShot allows you to manually set the Bit Rate / Quality in the Advanced Tab of the Export Video window.
 * Frame Rate:
    Frame rate (expressed in frames per second or FPS) is the frequency (rate expressed in Hz) at which consecutive images called frames appear on display.
 Typically, you export your video in the film standard (24fps) or the TV broadcast standard of 30fps (or 25fps in PAL).
 While there isn’t much wiggle room here, you should note that if you decide to export your video in 48fps, 50fps, or 60fps, your file size doubles.

 Over time you’ll learn which export settings are best for you.
-But if you’re starting, don’t worry — a lot of the online distributors have created recommended export settings.
+But if you’re starting, don’t worry — a lot of the online distributors have created `recommended export settings <https://support.google.com/youtube/answer/1722171?hl=en>`_.
 You can ensure your videos are the highest quality possible.

 .. |linux| image:: images/linux-logo.svg
     :height: 20px